A stop, plosive, or occlusive is a consonant sound produced by stopping the airflow in the vocal tract.

 - You can now listen to the song The story composed by Brandi Carlile.Pay special attention to the pronunciation of plosive consonants.
 Once you have finished listening, you can do the matching activity just underneath the video.
 If you want to see the lyrics as you listen, click on this link: version with the lyrics superimposed on the video.

-- For more practice on pronunciation of -ed regular past verbs, click here.
+- For more listening practice on pronunciation of -ed regular past verbs, click here.